lassesuomela/infiniteloldle/README.md

 [Wordle](https://www.nytimes.com/games/wordle/index.html) like site where users can guess League of Legends champions endlessly.
 Inspiration taken greatly from another worlde clone [loldle.net](https://loldle.net).

 Frontend is made with React and Bootstrap 5.
 Backend is made with Node.js and Express.js framework.
 Database is MySQL.
-Nginx is used as a webserver to serve frontend files and also to be reverse proxy to Express.js backend.
-Everything is packaged into Docker containers and those are managed with docker-compose.
+Nginx is used as a webserver to serve frontend files and also to act as a reverse proxy for the backend.

+Everything is packaged into Docker containers and those are managed with docker-compose.yml file in the backend directory.
 Created basic CI/CD pipeline with GitHub actions that builds frontend and deploys them to VPS.

 ## Demo
 Demo of this repository will be available at [https://www.infiniteloldle.com](https://www.infiniteloldle.com).